-Unit 1 - Music for Film, TV and Video Games - Composition

-Exploring the role of music in Film, TV and video games and identifying how music supports and/or enhances visual content.

-Unit 2 - One hit wonder - Performance and Responding

-Investigate the way music is written, produced and performed whilst identifying how songs become classified as "One Hit Wonders".

-- Performance tasks

-- Composition tasks

-- Analysis and response to their own and others' pieces

-- Research and investigative tasks
+Year 9 Unit 1: Music for Film, TV and Video Games Students will explore the role of music in Film, TV and video game, identifying how composers create music to support and/or enhance visual content.
+Unit 2: One Hit Wonders Students investigate the way music is written, produced and performed, identifying how songs become classified as "One Hit Wonders".
+Students explore a variety of repertoire (1970s-today) and social contexts, applying their knowledge of music making in performing and responding tasks.
+Assessment Tasks will include: • Composition - Compose original music to a film/TV/Game scene.
+Assessment Tasks will include: • Performance - 1-2min • Responding Podcast - Short Response to Questions

+Extracurricular Opportunities: